-- Appointed in May 2020. - He has 30 years of experience in financial and operational leadership roles across Asia and Europe.
-He was until most recently the CFO of Aperam, a global leader in the stainless, electrical and specialty steel industry, a role he held since 2014.
-Previously, he worked for the ArcelorMittal Group since 1999 where he held various roles including the CFO of ArcelorMittal Long Carbon Europe and was part of the M&A team responsible for numerous acquisitions in both steel and mining.
-He was also the CFO & Company Secretary for Ispat Alloys Ltd from 1993 to 1999. - He is a Commerce Graduate from Banaras Hindu University (BHU), Chartered Accountant (equivalent to CPA) and Company Secretary from the respective Institutes in India.
-He has also completed an Executive Education Programme on Leadership at the London Business School and an Executive Education program on Strategic Finance at IMD, Lausanne. - · Mr Jalan is an Indian national.
+- for the ArcelorMittal Group since 1999 where he held various roles including the CFO of ArcelorMittal Long Carbon Europe and was part of the M&A team responsible for numerous acquisitions in both steel and mining.
+He was also the CFO & Company Secretary for He has 30 years of experience in financial and operational leadership roles across Asia and Europe.
+He was until most recently the cialty steel industry, a role he held since 2014.
+Previously, he worked CFO of Aperam, a global leader in the stainless, electrical and spespat Alloys Ltd from 1993 to 1999. - He is a Commerce Graduate from Banaras Hindu University (BHU), Chartered Accountant (equivalent to CPA) and Company Secretary from the respective Institutes in India.
+He has also completed an ness School and an Executive Education program on Strategic Executive Education Programme on Leadership at the London Busi-Finance at IMD, Lausanne. - Mr Jalan is an Indian national.